tsdat/tsdat/docs/tutorials/vap_pipelines.md

 ### Pipeline Class (`VapWaves`)

-The `TransformationPipeline` class is where we do the bulk of the work, as we need to add in all of our analysis code here.
+The `TransformationPipeline` class is where we do the bulk of the work, i.e. we need to add in all of our analysis code here.

-Next we edit the first hook.
+We start by editing the first hook.
 Tsdat does not allow for new coordinates to be added through `dataset.yaml` like it does for new data variables.
-So this first hook, which operates directly after fetching the input datasets, is where we add the new coordinate, "frequency".
+The first hook, which operates directly after fetching the input datasets, is where we add the new coordinate, "frequency".
 We'll do this by finding the key we specified in `retriever.yaml` ("pos"), adding the coordinate to that dataset, and returning the "input_datasets" dictionary.